Removed Features

 (deftemplate :my-wt 'my-wt)

-Here we just connected :my-wt template name with template function 'my-wt.
+Here we just connected the :my-wt template name with the template function 'my-wt.

-And here comes most important templates part.
-We can connect many template functions to template name and only one of them - effective template - will be called.
-Effectiveness determined by priority which is received from context matchers.
-Context matcher just receives context and returns priority number.
+And here comes the most important template part.
+We can connect many template functions to a template name and only one of them - the effective template - will be called.
+Effectiveness is determined by priority which is received from context matchers.
+A context matcher just receives context and returns a priority number.

 (defun my-other-wt(&key (content "I'm template") &allow-other-keys)